nol166/JS-Closures/README.md

     nested function + outer context = closure
     ```

-  * In other words, a closure is a small package containing the nested function  any variables it depends on from the parent scope.
+  * In other words, a closure is a small package containing the nested function and  any variables it depends on from the parent scope.

   * In `index.js` we declared an outer function called `stopWatch()` that has a local variable of `startTime`.